arnowelzel/timed-content/readme.txt

 10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
 You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==
+= 2.1.5 =
+* Unified dashicons among all of my plugins.
+* Minor improvements in TinyMCE dialog UI and Date/Time UI controls

 = 2.1.4 =
 * Fixed TinyMCE editor button for TinyMCE 4.x